drewloewe/Analyzing-Rhetoric/metaphor.md

 L&J provide specialized terms so that we can examine metaphors and how they work with the precision that specialized terms provide.
 The most important terms to understand upfront are **target domain** and **source domain**.

-As L&J explain it, the target domain is “the immediate subject matter” and the source domain is provides the concepts through which the target is to be understood.
+As L&J explain it, the target domain is “the immediate subject matter” and the source domain provides the concepts through which the target is to be understood.
 So in our example above, your roommate is the target domain (immediate subject matter) and the set of concepts and behaviors associated with pigs is the source domain framing your depiction of the roommate’s behavior.

 Some common conceptual metaphors that L&J use as examples are: